vincentriemer/io-808/tutorial/tutorial.md

 Lets start programming some patterns.

-As a first step we need to turn the `MODE` knob (found at the top-left of the app) to `1st PART` position.
+As a first step we need to turn the mode knob (found at the top-left of the app) to `1st PART` position.

 ![1st PART Mode](images/1st-part-mode.png)